Ask the Experts

 Planned Panelists:

-Xiaoning Ye, Intel
+Xiaoning Ye, Intel Corp, Hillsboro, OR, USA

 Automotive Hybrid, Electric and Autonomous – Addressing the Complexity of Modern Vehicles

-Chair/Moderator: Janet O’Neil, ETS-Lindgren
+Chair/Moderator: Janet O’Neil, ETS-Lindgren, Cedar Park, TX, USA

 Abstract: Today’s complex vehicle platforms include propulsion, entertainment and safety related systems all having to function reliably without impacting safety or the legacy communications infrastructure.
 The increased interest in autonomous vehicles is also driving the need for more sophisticated automotive EMC design and test scenarios, such as those addressing EMC, sensors (including radar) and wireless considerations.
 This impacts both component level and full-vehicle level emissions and immunity.
 Our Automotive “Ask the Experts” panelists represent a diversity of automotive related organizations, including full vehicle manufacturers, an integrated circuit (IC) test specialist, members of the ISO/CISPR D Automotive EMC Committees, an automotive test chamber and instrumentation manufacturer, and a commercial automotive EMC test lab.
 These experts will share their knowledge on current and future automotive EMC design and test considerations.
 Bring your questions or simply listen and learn.